 Why do people love “Drip Coffee” so much?

 The method of drip coffee preparation is an easy job and saves many people time.
-It helps them do that job, which normally took hours for people to do by hand.
-The brewing process has become easier than ever, and now, there is no need to keep on pouring water at regular intervals.
+It helps them do that job, which normally takes hours for people to do by hand.
+The brewing process has become easier than ever, and now, there is no need to keep pouring water at regular intervals.
 The machine takes care of that.

 So, if both are equally enriching and fulfilling coffees, where does the difference lie?
 Now, we shall take a closer look at all the attributes and aspects of each of these different brews of coffee to compare them and reach the concluding point, which decides which coffee type beats the other.

 Pour Over Coffee Vs. Drip Coffee: The Ultimate Battle of the Brews!

 So far, from what we were able to conclude above, we can safely say that initially, the difference between both kinds of coffee lies in their brewing methods, i.e., pour-over coffee makes use of filter paper and is brewed manually.
 In contrast, drip coffee uses an automated coffee maker machine and breeds coffee for you.

-Now, we shall compare the different qualities that make either of these coffees the best.
+We shall compare the qualities that make either of these coffees the best.

 Let’s get this straight: pour-over coffee is an unsolicited winner regarding the affordability factor.
-It mainly requires a good quality filter paper, something that is easily available at a minimal cost of $10-$30, as compared to the hefty amount of money that you would be spending on first finding and then investing in the purchase of a good quality automated coffee maker.
+It mainly requires good quality filter paper, which is easily available at a minimal cost of $10-$30, compared to the hefty amount of money you would spend on finding and then investing in the purchase of a good quality automated coffee maker.

 2) Controlled Pouring & Desired Consistency:

 Some parts were brewed to perfection, while some were not.
 This is usually a big disappointment for all the coffee lovers who love their coffees strongly blended to perfection.
-The real coffee lovers are the ones who love it when every granule has done its job of satisfying them by providing the drinker with all of its flavor and taste.
+Real coffee lovers are the ones who love it when every granule has done its job of satisfying them by providing the drinker with all of its flavor and taste.